Please note that further FAQs on relevant matters will be added to this webpage in due course.

 In this case, you may be a creditor of the Scheme if you have a valid actual or contingent direct insurance claim against Elite.

-If the Scheme is approved by the Court and creditors, creditors will have six months from when the Scheme becomes effective to submit their claim.
-This is known as the Claims Submission Deadline.
+If the Scheme is approved by the Court and creditors, creditors will have six months from the date the Scheme becomes effective to submit their claim.
+This is known as the Claims Submission Deadline and is expected to fall in Q4 2026.

 The Joint Administrators have explored in detail various options to resolve Elite’s affairs and having carefully considered possible alternatives, they have concluded that the Scheme is in the best interests of Scheme Creditors as a whole.